wouterken/crystalruby/README.md

 debug: true
 ```

-Alternatively, these can be set programmatically:
+Alternatively, these can be set programmatically, e.g:

 ```ruby
 CrystalRuby.configure do |config|